Adithya-Jayan/My-Blog-files/README.md

 ![](https://github.com/ashrikant39/My-files/blob/master/autonav2.gif)

 So thats it guys.
 This concludes my work  on how is DS1 achieving its communication with Earth and Navigation.
+If you guys want some more insight into any of these
+* How basically an RF signal is transmitted over large distance check [here](http://www.qrg.northwestern.edu/projects/vss/docs/Communications/1-how-is-data-put-on-radio-waves.html)
+* Different kinds of antennas [here](http://www.qrg.northwestern.edu/projects/vss/docs/Communications/2-what-kinds-of-antennas.html)